-In order to be in compliance with state laws relative to attendance, to help build the character quality of responsibility in students, and to continue to recognize the parents' continuing responsibility for their children, the following guidelines have been established:
+In order to comply with state laws relative to attendance, to help build the character quality of responsibility in students, and to continue to recognize the parents' continuing responsibility for their children, the following guidelines have been established:

-- 1. Excused absences include: - A. Illness - B. Death in the immediate family - C. Medical or dental appointment - D. When the public school in your district is closed due to a calamity day - E. Emergency (at administrative discretion) - F. Suspension - G. Constructive family & church activities Since the home is the center of the child's educational program, the school encourages collective family activities which involve the student in fruitful learning experiences.
-Students may be excused from school at the prior written request of parents for constructive experiences.
-Arrangements must be made prior to the absence. - This is not an excused absence for Ed Choice participants. - H. College visits Students must provide documentation of date and time of visit in order to be excused. - I. Other valid situations which will be determined at the discretion of the building principal with prior approval. - 2.
-Unexcused Absences: - A. Grades K-6: Parents will be contacted by the administration. - B. Grades 7-12: Student will receive no credit (a grade of "0") for missed workincluding tests or exams.
+1. Excused absences include:

+- A. Illness - B. Death in the immediate family - C. Medical or dental appointment - D. When the public school in your district is closed due to a calamity day - E. Emergency (at the principal's discretion) - F. Suspension - G. Constructive family & church activities - H. Since the home is the center of the child's educational program, the school encourages collective family activities which involve the student in fruitful learning experiences. - Students may be excused from school at the written request of parents for constructive experiences.
+Arrangements must be made at least one week prior to the absence.
+The teacher will determine a plan for the student to complete missed work. - This is not an excused absence for Ed Choice participants per ODE requirements. - J. College visits Students must provide documentation to the Guidance Counselor of date and time of visit in order to be excused. - K. Other valid situations which will be determined at the discretion of the building principal with prior approval.

+2. Unexcused Absences:

+- A. Grades K-6: Parents will be contacted by the administration. - B. Grades 7-12: Student will receive no credit (a grade of "0") for missed work including tests or exams.